Satisfactory Academic Progress (SAP)

 A period of academic probation will be in effect during the term immediately following the conclusion of the term in which the student’s academic performance meets the conditions for imposition of probation.
 If at the conclusion of the term during which a period of probation is in effect the student’s academic performance continues to meet any conditions for probation, the student will be subject to dismissal from the College of Pharmacy.
 If at the conclusion of the term during which a period of probation is in effect the student’s academic performance no longer meets the above conditions for probation, the student will return to good academic standing.

 During any term of probation, a student may not be elected to any office or accept any appointed positions in any College or Campus recognized organization.
-Although not required, it is strongly suggested that any student who is placed on academic probation resign any office(s) currently held.
+It is required that any student who is placed on academic probation resign any office(s) currently held.
 A student on probation is not permitted to represent the College or Campus in any official capacity and is not eligible to travel on College funds.

 Academic Dismissal Recommendation